mateuadsuara/car-pooling-challenge/README.md

 ### Local scripts

 - `start-api` to run it locally and used within docker.
-This can receive an optional `PORT` environment variable: `PORT=9091 ./start-api`
+This can receive an optional `PORT` environment variable: `PORT=9091 ./start-api`.
-- `run-tests` to run the tests locally and used within docker.
+- `run-tests` to run the behavior tests locally and used within docker.
+- `run-performance-tests` to run the performance measurements and used within docker.

 ### Docker scripts

-- `docker-build-api` to build the container
+- `docker-build-api` to build the container.
 - `docker-start-api` to run the previously built container.
 This can receive an optional `PORT` environment variable: `PORT=9091 ./docker-start-api`.
    If not specified, the `Dockerfile` defaults to port 9091.
-- `docker-stop-api` to stop all the API running containers
+- `docker-stop-api` to stop all the API running containers.
-- `docker-run-tests` to run the tests inside the previously built container.
+- `docker-run-tests` to run the behavior tests inside the previously built container.
+- `docker-run-performance-tests` to run the performance measurements inside the previously built container.